albonico/NERDS/README.md

 The optional arguments are :

-- timetable-path : the path to the csv file containing the timetable.
+- timetable-path : the path to the csv file containing the timetable (default: 'NerdsTimetable.csv').
 If you're generating the temporary page, this should be 'EmptyTimetable.csv'

-- data-path : the path to the csv file containing the details of the talks
+- data-path : the path to the csv file containing the details of the talks (default: 'NerdsData.csv').

+- org-path : the path to the csv file containing the organizational info (default: 'NerdsOrganizational.csv').